Mute swan: Evolution

 Mute swan subfossils, dating back 6,000 years, have been found in post-glacial peat beds of East Anglia, Great Britain.
 They have been recorded from Ireland east to Portugal and Italy, and from France, 13,000 BP (Desbrosse and Mourer-Chauvire 1972–1973).
-Cygnus olor bergmanni, a paleosub species that differed only in size from the living bird, is known from fossils found in Azerbaijan.
+Cygnus olor bergmanni, a paleosubspecies that differed only in size from the living bird, is known from fossils found in Azerbaijan.
 A related paleospecies recorded from fossils and subfossils is the giant swan, Cygnus falconeri, a flightless species that lived on the islands of Malta and Sicily during the Middle Pleistocene.

 Fossils of swan ancestors more distantly allied to the mute swan have been found in four U.S. states: California, Arizona, Idaho, and Oregon.
 The timeline runs from the Miocene to the late Pleistocene or 10,000 BP.
 The latest find was in Anza-Borrego Desert, a state park in California.
 Fossils from the Pleistocene include Cygnus paloregonus from Fossil Lake, Oregon, Froman's Ferry, Idaho, and Arizona, referred to by Howard in The Waterfowl of the World as "probably the mute type swan".